I Wanna Be Your Man: The Rolling Stones version

-Released as their second single on 1 November 1963, the Stones's version was the group's first UK top-20 hit, peaking at number 12 on the British chart.
+Released as their second single on 1 November 1963, the Stones' version was the group's first UK top-20 hit, peaking at number 12 on the British chart.
 Their rendition features Brian Jones's distinctive slide guitar and Bill Wyman's driving bass playing.
 It is one of the few Rolling Stones songs to feature only Brian Jones on backing vocals.
 In the US, the song was initially released as London 45-LON 9641 (with "Stoned" on the B-side) without any success and was soon after re-released on 6 March 1964 as the B-side to "Not Fade Away".

 According to various accounts, either Andrew Loog Oldham, the Rolling Stones' manager/producer, or the Rolling Stones themselves ran into Lennon and McCartney on the street as the two were returning from an awards luncheon.
 Hearing that the group were in need of material for a single, Lennon and McCartney went to their session at De Lane Lea Studio and finished off the song – whose verse they had already been working on – in the corner of the room while the impressed Rolling Stones watched.